By Kevin Shannahan

-Halftime featured several long standing NSU traditions as each player who lettered for the first time last fall was presented his letter jacket by a former NSU letterman and welcomed into the Demon family.
-NSU Head coach Jay Thomas also presented Legendary Links, an award given to individuals who have made an impact on NSU’s football program to several individuals, most notably Joe Delaney’s grandson Nick.
-Joe’s wife, Carolyn, and daughter Crystal also received presentations.
+Halftime featured several long standing NSU traditions as each player who lettered for the first time last fall being presented his letter jacket by a former NSU letterman and welcomed into the Demon family.
+First year NSU Head coach Brad Laird also presented Legendary Links, an award given to individuals who have made an impact on NSU’s football program to several Demon supporters.

 The man the game is named in honor of is Joe Delaney, a former Northwestern State University athlete.
 He ran track and field as well as playing football, setting school records in both sports.
 After graduation, Joe went on to play for two seasons with the Kansas City Chiefs where he was named “Rookie of the Year” by United Press International.